Khushi-084/BridgeLabz-Training/README.md

 ---

 ## Day 3: December 19, 2025 - Introduction to basics of C# 💻📁
 **Topic:** Operators, Data Types and Type Conversion 🔧
 **What I Learnt:** 📚
-- Basic operation on variables. ▶️
+- Learned basic operators in C# such as arithmetic, relational, and logical operators. ➕➖
+- Understood commonly used data types like int, double, bool, char, and string. 🔢🔤
-- To study differnt data types and their conversion. 🔄
+- Studied implicit and explicit type conversion and their practical use cases. 🔄
-- Studied different access modifiers. 🗂️
 - Hands-on practice using variables, data types, operators, and access modifiers. ✅

+---

+## Day 4: December 19, 2025 – Introduction to Basics of C# 💻
+**Topic:**  Operators, Data Types, Type Conversion & Memory Concepts 🔧
+**What I Learnt:** 📚
+- Gained understanding of C# program execution and memory areas. 🧠
+- Learned about Stack memory, Heap memory, and Static memory (Method Area). 📦
+- Understood static vs non-static members and their execution order. ⚙️
+- Learned about constructors and their role in object initialization. 🏗️
+- Studied access modifiers: public, private, protected, internal, protected internal, private protected 🔐

+---

+## Day 5: December 22, 2025 – C# Control Flow Statements 🔁
+**Topic:** Decision Making and Looping Constructs in C#
+**What I Learnt:** 📚
+- Understood the role of control flow statements in program execution. 🚦
+- Learned about boolean values and boolean expressions. ✔️❌
+- Used logical operators (&&, ||, !) in conditions. 🔗
+- Implemented conditional statements: if, else if, else 🧩
+- Learned looping constructs: for loop, while loop 🔄
+- Understood the use of break and continue to control loop flow. ⛔➡️
+- Learned and practiced the switch statement for multi-way decision making. 🔀

+---

+## Day 6: December 23, 2025 – Arrays in C# 🧮
+**Topic:** Single & Multi-Dimensional Arrays
+**What I Learnt:** 📚
+- Learned the basics of arrays and their importance in C#. 📦
+- Created and accessed single-dimensional arrays. 🔢
+- Used for loops to iterate through array elements. 🔁
+- Modified array values dynamically. ✏️
+- Used the Length property to avoid hard-coded values. 📏
+- Learned multi-dimensional and 2D arrays (matrices). 🔢🔢
+- Accessed multi-dimensional arrays using nested loops. 🔄🔄
+- Followed best coding practices such as proper naming, indentation, comments, and input validation. ✅